cdevries380/coffee-sales-analysis/README.md

 ## **Share / Act**

-I compiled the visualizations and insights into this GitHub README to clearly communicate the findings.
-Based on the analysis, a coffee shop could:
+Here's what I would do with these findings if I were in the shoes of a coffee shop owner:

 - Focus inventory planning on top-selling beverages like **Lattes** and **Americanos with milk**
 - Offer targeted promotions or pair these drinks with pastries to increase revenue
 - Schedule additional staff during the busiest hours (**10 AM** and **4 PM**)
 - Use slower hours for prep, restocking, and equipment maintenance

-These actions can directly improve efficiency, customer experience, and sales performance.